mightykatun/Docker-Tor-Node/README.md

 # Tor Node in Docker

-This repository provides a Dockerfile to easily run a Tor node inside a container.
+Dockerfile to easily run a Tor node inside a container.

 ## Features